American Indian Education

 Tutoring

-If your child is struggling in school and you believe they can benefit from tutoring, mentorship, or weekly meetings with the Coordinator, please let Tia Yazzie know so she can get the help they need.
+If your child is struggling in school and you believe they can benefit from tutoring, mentorship, or weekly meetings with the Coordinator, please contact the Coordinator.

 Cultural Activities

-We will begin to provide Native American cultural nights to promote family and community togetherness.
-Activities will be based on learning of Native American customs, crafts, and music.
+We will provide Native American cultural nights to promote family and community togetherness.
+Activities will be based on learning Native American customs, crafts, and music.

 Parent Committee